 9) Dancing to music

-An easy and non-messy activity for children of all ages.
+Music is an easy and non-messy activity for children of all ages.
 Even young children who are not yet walking can enjoy music.
 My kids love dancing and love nothing more than me putting some music and dancing around with them!

 A bit more messy than drawing but painting or sticking should keep children occupied for a while.
 It is a good opportunity to teach small children their colours and learn to think creatively.
 Pieces of cut-up old Christmas cards, bits of coloured paper and tissue paper are perfect.